kyong-dev/kyong-dev/README.md

 * Graduated Bachelor of Information Technology from Royal Melbourne Institute of Technology, Melbourne AU.
 * Worked as a software engineer in Busan, South Korea, leading a small software development team in e-commerce industry.
 * Currently developing a B2B app service for food distribution and ERP, a CRM service for meat processing companies, and an influencer advertising matching platform with a small but highly skilled and driven team.
-* Specialized in Django, but not limited to any platform.
-Love learning various skillsets.
+* Specialize in Django, but I'm not limited to any platform.
+I love learning various skill sets.
 * Focusing on implementing a chat service based on LangChain and real data.
 * Love coffee and weight lifting.
 * Happy to have a strong network in South Korea, not only in Busan but also in other regions.